 St. Augustine Catholic Church: This Catholic church was founded in 1841 by free people of color who actually bought pews for slaves to make sure they had a place to worship.
 What was moving was the Tomb of the Unknown Slave outside the church in the garden, consisting of grave crosses, chains and shackles and dedicated to the memory of many slaves who died in the area and who are buried in unmarked graves.
 1210 Gov. Nicholls St.

 Just northwest of Tremé is the New Orleans Museum of Art in the Mid-City neighborhood.
 It is an important institution in the city that was founded in 1910.
 Today it has a collection of more than 40,000 pieces.
 The collection is known for its French and American art, photography and glass plus African and Japanese works.
 There is also European Renaissance art, Dutch and Flemish paintings, Modern and Contemporary Art, American Modernism and nice collection of Impressionist works.

 Next to the museum is The Sydney and Walda Besthoff Sculpture Garden which has more than sixty pieces.
-I was excited to see this Sculpture Garden that opened in 2003, as I used to do business with Sydney in a past life when I was a banker.
+I was excited to see this Sculpture Garden that opened in 2003, as I used to do business with Sydney in a past life when I was a banker for his K&B Drug Stores.
 The five acre garden has some lovely pieces by Anish Kapoor, Joel Shapiro, Robert Indiana, Auguste Rodin, Rene Magritte, Henry Moore, Fernando Botero and Barbara Hepworth.